 The size and shape were tweaked a little more on the proto-diapy.
 Then I create a paper pattern for a real material prototype.
 I didn’t want to sew a full set of belly bands until I was sure the pattern and fit were as perfect as possible, so I created a preliminary prototype.
 I bought supplies of specialised baby diaper materials, detailed later in the post, and made the first real belly band.
 There are a few notable differences between this version and the rough proto-diapy.
 I omitted the bunchy edge elastic on the pouch to make the belly band more comfortable and tested using internal elastics for optional pads.
 I went back to the sleeve pocket for the final design.

 Pee time!
 Everything worked pretty well, but a few things could be even better.
 Based on the prototype test and performance in use, I made a few more adjustments to the design.
 Then I made Oli a full set of belly bands so there was always a clean dry band ready and waiting.
 In addition to going back to the internal sleeve pocket for optional pads, I switched to a heavier-weight cotton for the outer (structure and durability), added a light interfacing to the pouch (structure), and changed the Velcro configuration (better flexible fit).

 Oli's DIY Custom Fitted DIY Dog Belly Bands

 DIY Dog Belly Band Diaper Supplies and Materials

 Oli’s belly bands are fully washable and reusable, without any disposable add-ons.
-They are fully functional on their own, but also have sleeves for added reusable washable pads, if ever needed.
+They are fully functional on their own, but also have sleeves for added reusable washable pads, if needed.
+A full Oli bladder is a lot of pee.
 The material construction was based on high-quality reusable children’s diapers.
 Only the best for Oli!
 The materials and supplies used to make our DIY dog belly band diapers were:

 - Microfleece / microchamois (wicking stay-dry liner)